-Delegate responsibility The latest leadership research points to the importance of a communicative and transformative leadership whereby leaders set direction, provide an overarching framework and delegate responsibility without micro-managing or exerting control.
+Delegate responsibility Current research points to the importance of a communicative and transformative leadership whereby leaders set direction, provide an overarching framework and delegate responsibility without exerting control.
 Give responsibility and powers to employees and avoid micro-managing in operational matters.